General Louis Vallin, a man for all masters

 Vallin distinguished himself in the Russian campaign of 1812.
 He was promoted to general of brigade and placed in command of the vanguard of troops led by Eugène de Beauharnais.
 In 1813, Vallin was named second in command of a regiment of the Guards of Honour.
-(See my post about Louis Lauret for more about the Guards of Honour).
+For more about the Guards of Honour, see my post about Louis Lauret.

 The Hundred Days

 After Napoleon’s 1814 abdication, Vallin commanded a cavalry brigade in the army of King Louis XVIII.
 When Napoleon escaped from Elba in 1815, Vallin joined the Emperor’s Belgian campaign.
 He took over command of the 7th Cavalry Division when General Maurin was wounded at the Battle of Ligny.
 In this capacity, Vallin was with General Grouchy’s forces at the Battle of Wavre.
 Prior to the battle, Grouchy’s subordinate General Gérard suggested to Grouchy that they should instead march in the direction of the sound of distant cannon fire.
 Grouchy insisted on following the Prussian forces he was chasing.

 As Grouchy was preparing to mount, Gérard risked a last attempt: ‘If you do not wish to advance towards the Forest of Soignes with all the troops, at least permit me to make this movement with my army corps and the cavalry of General Vallin.
 I am confident that I can reach the battlefield in time to be of assistance to the Emperor.’